banishee/docs/note/02282/outline.md

 > Save the result for all intervals of length a power of 2.
 >
-> Any interval is the union of two power of 2 intervals.
+> Query: any interval is the union of two power of 2 intervals.
 Lookup results for the two intervals and take minimum.
 >
 > > Space: $O(n log n)$
 > >